cocreature/purelyfunctional-blog/posts/2017-05-30-haskell-binding-c++-template.md

 };
 ```

-But `BaseLayer` and `TransformLayer` do not inherit this class.
-So we
+But `BaseLayer` and `TransformLayer` do not inherit from this new
-are going to create a new class that wraps an arbitrary compile layer
+class.
+So we are going to create a new class that wraps an arbitrary
-and inherits from `CompileLayer`.
+compile layer, inherits from `CompileLayer` and hands of the actual
+compilation to the wrapped layer.

 ```language-cpp
 template <typename T> class CompileLayerT : public CompileLayer {